- Contractor Resources

 As well as being a major distribution hub for large haulage companies - predominantly due to its central England location and easy motorway accessibility - Milton Keynes is also a centre for multinational IT companies.
-Due to this, MK offers numerous contracting opportunities.
+Due to this, the city of Milton Keynes offers numerous contracting opportunities.

 With a great transport network, the area is home to a number of national distribution warehouses for major chains such as John Lewis and Tesco.
-Milton Keynes has a high proportion of IT businesses but is also home to a number of automotive giants with Mercedes Benz and the Volkswagen group, both having Head Offices in the city.
-Northampton’s largest private employer is Barclaycard, and is also home to iPSL -, a joint venture between Barclays, HSBC, Lloyds TSB - and to IT company Unisys - which provides the ‘back-office’ functions of these high street banks.
+Milton Keynes has a high proportion of IT businesses but is also home to a number of automotive giants with Mercedes Benz and the Volkswagen group both headquartered in the city.
+Northampton’s largest private employer is Barclaycard and is also home to iPSL -, a joint venture between Barclays, HSBC, Lloyds TSB - and to IT company Unisys - which provides the ‘back-office’ functions of these high street banks.
 The airport in Luton also provides a number of employment opportunities, with EasyJet and Monarch Airlines employing over 3,000 people between them, while airline support services also provide lucrative contracting opportunities.

 Unisys projects are at the heart of many strategically-vital activities in key industry sectors.
 In the UK for example, a Unisys command and control system handles 12,000 emergency calls a day for the Metropolitan Police.
-Unisys has its large Customer Care centre in Milton Keynes and, as mentioned above, is a majority shareholder in iPSL (Intelligent Processing Solutions Ltd.) in Northampton. iPSL provides large-scale, secure outsourcing services across the UK banking sector, including all aspects of cheque processing, image archive and retrieval, ‘lock-box’ services, reconciliation and other related back-office functions – and currently process over 70% of the UK’s paper banking transactions.
+Unisys has its large Customer Care centre in Milton Keynes and, as mentioned above, is a majority shareholder in iPSL (Intelligent Processing Solutions Ltd.) in Northampton. iPSL provides large-scale, secure outsourcing services across the UK banking sector, including all aspects of cheque processing, image archive and retrieval, ‘lock-box’ services, reconciliation and other related back-office functions.

-The IT services company formally known as EDS (Electronic Data Systems) was brought under the global branding of HP in 2009 after being acquired a year earlier.
+The IT services company formerly known as EDS (Electronic Data Systems) was brought under the global branding of HP in 2009 after being acquired a year earlier.
 Specialising in IT outsourcing, they have worked with giants such as Vodafone, Telefonica and ICI as well as being the company responsible for the ‘Oyster Card’ – Transport for London’s smartcard ticketing system.
 They currently have two offices in Milton Keynes, including the previous Head Office of EDS – a prestigious and historic building known as Wavendon Tower.
-It is possible, however, that under restructuring plans, these operations may be consolidated.

 Following its takeover of Abbey in 2004, along with Bradford and Bingley in 2008, Santander has become a major player within the UK banking sector.
 The original Abbey Head Office in Central Milton Keynes is now the Santander HQ in the UK and the company also has a large data centre and infrastructure management unit in the outer reaches of the city.